jamargoochIT/azure-setup/README.md

 Before we get started, I wanted to briefly state what a Domain Controller is and a bit of what it can do:<br>

 - A Domain Controller is a server on a network that performs several functions:
-- Authentication – Verifying user’s credentials who are trying to access the network.
+- Authentication – Verifying users’ credentials who are trying to access the network.
 - Authorization - Who can use what based on their permissions.
 - Group Policy – Configuration of settings for users and computers.
 - Active Directory – Database of all users, computers, and resources in the network.<br>